big-data-europe/pilot-sc4-rscripts/README.md

 After cloning the project create a folder "models" before running the script.

 ## Build
+A docker image can be built with the command

+    $ docker build -t bde2020/pilot-sc4-rscripts:v0.1.0 .

 ## Install and Run
+A container can be started with the command

+    $ docker run --name forecasts -p 6311:6311 -d bde2020/pilot-sc4-rscripts:v0.1.0

 ## Usage
 Load required R packages: